The Early-Experience Agent Becomes the Apprentice

 That is the apprentice pattern.
 The apprentice learns not only from the master's ideal move, but from trying, seeing the result, and later receiving a correction.
 In machine form, the correction may be a generated reflection, a predicted state, a benchmark score, or a later reinforcement-learning update.
 The curriculum is no longer only human-authored.
 It is partly produced by the agent's own encounters with its environment.

-This is adjacent to David Silver and Richard S. Sutton's 2025 position paper Welcome to the Era of Experience, which argues that agents may improve by learning predominantly from interaction with their environments rather than by imitating static human data alone.
-Zhang and collaborators make that broad thesis more operational for language agents that still face messy reward gaps: use early experience as a bridge, not as a claim that full experience-driven intelligence has arrived.
+This is adjacent to David Silver and Richard S. Sutton's 2025 position paper Welcome to the Era of Experience, which argues for a future in which agents learn predominantly from interaction with environments rather than by imitating static human data alone.
+That paper is ambitious and speculative in parts.
+Zhang and collaborators make the broad thesis more operational for language agents that still face messy reward gaps: use early experience as a bridge, not as a claim that full experience-driven intelligence has arrived.

 The Governance Standard